 The Service plane is a notional plane that includes the Network Service Agents.
 Each Network in the Data Plane has an associated NSA in the Service Plane.
 This is described in more detail in GFD.173 Network Services Framework.

-Within the Service Plane NSAs have a peering relationship; a Requester Agent (RA) sends a service request to a Provider Agent (PA).
+Within the Service Plane, all NSAs have one or more peering relationships; a Requester Agent (RA) sends a service request to a Provider Agent (PA).
 The NSI protocol is made up of messages that are exchanged over this peering interface.

 An NSA can take on a number of roles: